DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-14-notifications-iteration.md

 If we use ‘Notifications area’
 Then it’ll be easier for users to understand it

-Note: research shows that users don’t instantly understand what ‘Notifications area’ means until they use it.
+Note: research shows that users do not instantly understand what ‘Notifications area’ means until they use it.
 This could be solved with an onboarding flow and using hint text to explain what it means.

 ![Screenshot of notification settings table.](table-layout.png)